 The Empire Ears IEM Lineup

-Designed for the audiophile and music lover alike, the X Series taps into the best of Empire's proprietary technology and custom-made components to give you all of the energy and emotion of a live performance.
-The X Series' collection of both hybrid and tribrid models is built to overwhelm the senses with a raw and instinctive sound.
+Designed for audiophiles and music lovers alike, the X Series taps into the best of Empire's proprietary technology and custom-made components to give you all of the energy and emotion of a live performance.
+The X Series' collection of both hybrid (two driver types) and tribrid (three driver types) models is built to overwhelm the senses with a raw and instinctive sound.

 Musicians & Recording Professionals